 - New York — Abu Dhabi from $852

 - Denver — Dubai from $984

-Emirates are famous for having very developed tourism industry and infrastructure and there is no problem finding any type of hotels, including ones with six and even seven stars, which is another definition of luxury nowadays.
-Medium and high end hotels, beach resorts and all-inclusive options are all available.
+Emirates are famous for having a very developed tourism industry and infrastructure and there is no problem finding any type of hotel, including ones with six and even seven stars, which is another definition of a luxury nowadays.
+Medium and high-end hotels, beach resorts, and all-inclusive options are all available.
 You can also go with Airbnb which is also available in UAE.

-For moving between major cities, you can use car hire or a bus, and there is also boat service along the coast.
+For moving between major cities, you can use a car hire or a bus, and there is also a boat service along the coast.
 Intercity busses are mostly luxurious, with all amenities on board.
-Distance between two main cities, Dubai and Abu Dhabi is only 65 miles (105 km) and it is reachable easily by bus or a car in less than 90 minutes.
+The distance between the two main cities, Dubai and Abu Dhabi is only 65 miles (105 km) and it is reachable easily by bus or a car in less than 90 minutes.

 To move between cities you can also rent a car, which you can do online from our website or from many car rentals.

 Cuisine in Emirates is delicious, diverse, and shared with many Middle Eastern countries.
 You have probably tried many of Emirates’ popular dishes and made them your favorite already.